 Morris County, NJ Restraining Order Attorneys

 When a party believes they need legal protection from actions of domestic violence or abuse, they can file what is known as a Temporary Restraining Order.
-TRO’s can provide immediate protections for the victim of domestic violence or abuse, and by design, can be secured with very little hard evidence of said violence or abuse.
-This allows for victims to easily secure immediate protection, but also opens the door for many individuals to be falsely accused of domestic violence.
+TRO’s can provide immediate protection for the victim of domestic violence or abuse, and by design, can be secured with very little hard evidence of said violence or abuse.
+This allows for victims to easily secure immediate protection but also opens the door for many individuals to be falsely accused of domestic violence.

 Recognizing both the need for easy-to-secure temporary protections for abuse victims, as well as the potential for abuse by angry, jealous, or unstable partners, all domestic violence restraining order petitions are placed on an expedited legal track, meaning anytime a TRO is issued, a Final Restraining Order hearing will be scheduled for a time shortly thereafter, usually within 10 days of the issuance of the TRO.